Frequently asked questions (FAQs)

 For most of the Tweed section the rail trail has a maximum grade of 4.5%, making it a suitable trail for all types of users, transport and fitness levels.
 Some shorter and steeper sections, where pathways bypass bridges, have a slope up to 15%.

-On the Tweed section, there are a total of 26 bridges and 2 tunnels.
+On the 24 km Tweed section, there are a total of 26 bridges and 2 tunnels.
 You will cross 16 bridges, bypass 10, and go through 2 tunnels.
+Check out bridges and tunnels for more information.

 Yes.
 The rail trail surface is suitable for a wide range of mobility devices.
 Refer to the access for all section for more information.

-We are working hard to make the rail trail accessible for everyone.
+We are working hard to make the Rail Trail accessible for everyone.
 Some rail trail sections are more accessible for people with disability than others, in terms of pathway slopes, and accessible amenities, toilets and parking nearby.

 It is a novice standard to suit families and leisure riders looking for a safe and gentle walking or cycling experience, or for enthusiasts looking for longer endurance rides.
 If you haven’t been on a bike in a while, we recommend some shorter trips to get ‘bike fit’ and help get your bottom used to a bike seat.